Facility Managers vs Contractors: What Is the Difference?

 It’s simple for facility managers to connect with contractors when they use Motili, and HVAC contractors no longer need to scramble to find steady work year-round.
 It’s now easier than ever before to grow an HVAC contractor business with the Motili app.
 The technology allows HVAC contractors to accept jobs right from the app and receive detailed communication with details about new jobs, service calls, and work orders.
 Contractors using the Motili app can view and accept jobs as they become available for ongoing, consistent work.
 Since Motili averages more than 50,000 new system installs and more than 90,000 service work orders each year, there is plenty of work to go around.

-How does it work?
 Motili notifies contractors when a client needs service.
-Contractors choose which jobs to accept, but once a job is accepted there’s no competing with other contractors.
+Contractors choose which jobs to accept, but there’s no competition with other contractors once a position is taken.
 Motili provides the equipment, saving the contractor time and energy.

 [forminator_poll id="13957"]